The One That Got Away (1957 film)

-The One That Got Away is a 1957 Second World War film starring Hardy Krüger and featuring Michael Goodliffe, Jack Gwillim and Alec McCowen.
+The One That Got Away is a 1957 British biographical war film starring Hardy Krüger and featuring Michael Goodliffe, Jack Gwillim and Alec McCowen.
 The film was directed by Roy Ward Baker with a screenplay written by Howard Clewes, based on the 1956 book of the same name by Kendal Burt and James Leasor.

 The film chronicles the true exploits of Oberleutnant Franz von Werra, a Luftwaffe pilot shot down over Britain in 1940.
 He initially tried to escape while captive in England, but was later successful during transfer to a Canadian POW camp.
 Von Werra was the only Axis POW to succeed in escaping and make it home during the war.

 Plot

 Luftwaffe fighter pilot Franz von Werra is shot down during the Battle of Britain and captured.
 At the 'London Cage', the military intelligence POW reception centre, he wagers with his RAF interrogator that he will escape within six months.
-At Trent Park House outside London von Werra is placed with other officers and their conversations are bugged, but von Werra is too cautious to give much away.
+At Trent Park House outside London, von Werra is placed with other officers and their conversations are bugged, but a wary von Werra is too cautious to give much away, mocking the surveillance listeners by decrying the obvious methods.

 Initially, von Werra is sent to No 1 prisoner-of-war camp Grizedale Hall in the Furness area of Lancashire.
-During a group walk, he drops over a wall he is lying on and escapes into the hills.
+During a group walk rest stop, he times a distraction to drop over a wall on which he is lying and escapes into the hills.
 It takes an intense manhunt by troops and police to recapture him.

 Subsequently, von Werra is sent to a more secure POW camp (based on the Hayes Conference Centre) near Swanwick, Derbyshire.
 During a German air raid, he and four others escape through a tunnel.
 The others pair up, but von Werra goes it alone.
 Reaching Codnor Park railway station, he impersonates a Dutch pilot and claims his Wellington bomber had crashed while on a secret mission.
 The station master telephones the police to take him to the nearest airfield, RAF Hucknall.
 Von Werra tricks the RAF duty officer into sending a car.
 The police arrive first, but with much bravado he delays them until the RAF car arrives.
 He gets to the airfield and spots a Hawker Hurricane.
 When his story starts to fray, von Werra creeps away and tries to steal an experimental Hawker Hurricane, getting as far as sitting in it and starting the engine before being caught.